bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Treasure/SI_CH3_Treasure Details.md

 | 85 - 92 | Radiates a foul aura |
 | 93 - 96 | Sought after by a dreadful foe |
 | 97 - 100 | Summons a powerful being or creature |
-^table-OclCursedTreasureAspects
+^table-Cursed-Aspects

 *222 ORACLES*

 ## Oracle: Precious Items
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Treasure^Precious-Items]]` | Guidance
 > Roll or select a number of items on this table as set by the treasure’s _Value_ ([page 221]).
 Each result represents a quantity of that item, such as a strongbox filled with pearls, barrels of aged rum, or a stack of precious metal ingots.
-To instead reveal a specific item of intrinsic or personal worth, check the _Tokens_ table (below). ^guidance-OclPreciousItems
+To instead reveal a specific item of intrinsic or personal worth, check the _Tokens_ table (below). ^guidance-Precious-Items

 | dice: 1d100 | Result |
 | :---: | --- |